DevLuisManuel/DevLuisManuel/README.md

 to control version in order to improve the project assigned to me and GitHub actions to build images for Docker Hub.
 I am highly discipline, and I am able to work in teams.

-Lover of dogs and cats, I am a duathlete and triathlete in training, I am proactive in the work assigned to me, I like to learn new things, as well as, I like to share my knowledge with other people.
+Cats and dogs lover, I am a duathlete and triathlete in training, I am proactive in the work assigned to me, I like to learn new things, as well as, I like to share my knowledge with other people.

 ---
 My mother is a pioneer in a foundation for homeless pets.
 Do you want to help us?
+---
 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/DevLuisManuel)

 ---